 Tips and Tactics: How to Make the Most of Your Visit to Kew Gardens

-- Tickets: If possible, you can save time by purchasing your tickets online.
+Tickets: If possible, save time by purchasing your tickets online.

-- Garden Guides: An excellent series of guides are available for purchase (and sometimes for free) prior to your visit or from the Kew Gardens shops, including maps, apps and souvenir guides.
+Garden Guides: An excellent series of printed guides are available for purchase (and sometimes for free) prior to your visit or from the Kew Gardens shops, including maps, apps, and souvenir guides.
 Discounts for these guides are offered when purchasing tickets online.

-- Food and Drink: Four food outlets are available at Kew, including quick snacks, kid-friendly restaurants and fine dining.
+Food and Drink: Five food outlets are available at Kew, including quick snacks, kid-friendly restaurants, and fine dining.

-- Events: Be sure to check Kew Garden's online calendar prior to your visit for useful information regarding special events and closures (see their website link below).
+Events: Be sure to check Kew Gardens' online calendar prior to your visit for useful information regarding special events and closures (see their website link below).

 - By Train: South West Trains operate direct to Kew Bridge Station from Waterloo (via Vauxhall and Clapham Junction).
 For further details, including special two-for-one admissions, visit www.nationalrail.co.uk.

-- Parking: On-site parking is limited (£7 per day), and some free parking is available on Kew Road (A307) after 10am.
+- Parking: On-site parking is limited (paid), and some free parking is available on Kew Road (A307) after 10am.

 - Royal Botanic Gardens, Kew, Richmond, Surrey

-While a visit to Kew Gardens can easily swallow up the best part of a day, if you do find yourself in a position to explore a little further, you'll be well rewarded for the effort.
-Two excellent museums close by are the Kew Bridge Steam Museum with its collection of working steam engines, and the Musical Museum at Kew Bridge with its superb collection of automated musical instruments.
+While a visit to Kew Gardens can easily swallow up the best part of a day, if you do find yourself in a position to explore a little further afield, you'll be well rewarded for the effort.
+Two excellent museums close by are the London Museum of Water and Steam, with its collection of working steam engines, and the Musical Museum, located at Kew Bridge, with its superb collection of automated musical instruments.

 Where to Stay near London's Kew Gardens